Get off the beaten track on your Croatia holiday

 To make your beach or activity holiday in Croatia absolutely complete, here are some recommendations for interesting places to visit, which are still relatively out-of-the-way, and haven’t yet been gobbled up by mass tourism as a result.

-Beauty spots nearby Šibenik
+Beauty spots near Šibenik

 Despite the fact that there’s more than enough to see and do in the city of Šibenik, including St. James’ Cathedral and St. Nicholas’ fortress, you’ll be missing a trick if you don’t make a point of taking in the sights around the city too.
 From the natural beauty of Krka National Park just 18 km away to the Kornati archipelago to the west, the coastline here is amongst the most beautiful anywhere in Europe.

 If you just want to relax, however, and not have to worry too much about the crowds – or be fit to drop from running around cultural heritage sights – then Šibenik is also surrounded by beautiful mediaeval cities that are an absolute pleasure to visit.
-So whether you’re planning a relaxing day strolling twisting alleyways by yourself or a bit longer with the whole family, here are our top three picks amongst those towns!
+So whether you’re planning a relaxing day strolling twisting alleyways by yourself or a bit longer with the whole family, here are our top three picks amongst those towns:

 The coastal town Primošten